+The light of your love is here.
 The fire of your Spirit is here.
 The hope of a better world is here, in each of us.
-Come, Lord Jesus, and make yourself known to us in this Pentecost worship, we pray, Amen.1 Hymn:
+Come, Lord Jesus, and make yourself known to us in this Pentecost worship, we pray,

 395 STF - Spirit of the living God, fall afresh on me OR 38 STF - Come, O Holy Spirit, come

 Opening Prayers

 Justice-seeking, grace-giving, all-loving God,

-Today we bring ourselves in worship,

-Opening ourselves up to the way the Spirit is at work amongst us.
+Today we bring ourselves in worship, Opening ourselves up to the way the Spirit is at work amongst us.

-Oh Lord, hear our prayer for justice,

-Oh Lord, hear our prayer for courage.
+Oh Lord, hear our prayer for justice, Oh Lord, hear our prayer for courage.